13 Things to Do in Madrid in the summer

 Madrid from above| ©M.Peinado

-The summer of Madrid and the southern part of Spain is quite hard.
-The days are very sunny and warm and temperatures reach high maximums.
+Summer in Madrid and southern Spain is quite harsh.
+The days are very sunny and warm, and temperatures reach high highs.

-At the beginning of the summer in June the highs are already close to 30 degrees and in July and August rise to reach 35 degrees and even on some days exceed these temperatures.
-The minimum nighttime lows are around 20 degrees Celsius, although they are not usually exceeded.
+At the beginning of summer in June, the highs are already approaching 30º, and in July and August they rise to 35º and even exceed those temperatures on certain days.
+The minimum temperatures at night are around 20 degrees, although they do not usually exceed this.

-Do not expect many cloudy days or rain, although you may be surprised by a summer storm, although it is not usual.
-August is the hottest month of the year and the wind chill can exceed 40 degrees.
-If you still want to visit Madrid in summer do not forget to hydrate well and protect yourself in the shade.
+Don't expect many cloudy days or rain, although you may be surprised by a summer storm, although this is not common.
+August is the hottest month of the year and the heat index can exceed 40º.
+If you still want to visit Madrid in summer, don't forget to stay hydrated and protect yourself in the shade.

 Summer in Madrid| ©bjaglin